AsherBond/diaspora_ubuntu_daemontools/README.markdown

 ## Rationale

 It seems that [Diaspora\*][durl] is very picky about which services start first.
 This is my attempt to decouple from the monolithic ./script/server, which provides no recourse for services which disappear.
-As best I can tell, the order of services should be (mongo, nginx, redis), websocket, resque worker, and thin.
+As best I can tell, the order of services should be (mongo|mysql, nginx, redis, resque-web), websocket, resque-worker, and thin.
 The websocket run script will wait for redis availability.
-The resque worker will wait for websocket, and thin will wait for mongo, nginx, redis, and websocket availability.
+The resque worker will wait for websocket, and thin will wait for mongo|mysql, nginx, redis, and websocket availability.

 If a script fails to connect to a dependent service 10 times, the run script will exit and try again.
 This allows you to monitor `svstat` for short lived